ABOUT EDUCATION POLICY 2020

 III.
 OTHER INITIATIVES

-Presently very lesser no. of educational contents are available in regional languages.
+Presently very lesser no. of educational content are available in regional languages.
 For the creation of E-Content, Govt. will open the Indian Institute of Translation & Interpretation.

 For the implementation of new technologies in education, Govt. will set up National Educational Technology Forum, NETF.